Securing Our Region's Future

 Source: Combined data from BRANZ Studies in Auckland, Kapiti Coast, Waitakere Council and Metrowater.

-At Stage 3 rationing – which happens about 50 days most summers – urban households will have to cut back by at least 25 percent, or to approximately 525 litres per day.
+At Stage 3 rationing under the new rules – which is expected to be 50 days most summers – urban households will have to cut back by at least 25 percent, or to approximately 525 litres per day.
 (In summer, in Richmond, current household use is 700 litres per day.)
 That may mean giving up your shower or bath each day, or only doing a load of wash every third day.

 Serious water rationing at Stage 5 will happen once out of every 6-10 years and last an average of 30 days.
 At this stage, urban households will have to cut water use by 80 percent, or a maximum of 140 litres per day.
 This means showers or baths every third day, flushing the toilet only once a day, and a load of wash once a week.